puromed/pptx-to-pdf-converter-gui/README.md

 When you run the `.exe`:
 *   It unpacks the necessary components (sometimes into a temporary directory).
 *   It executes the Python code.
 *   Crucially, it uses the `pywin32` library to communicate with your **already installed Microsoft PowerPoint application** via its COM interface.
-It essentially tells PowerPoint to open the `.pptx` file and save it as a `.pdf`.
+It essentially tells PowerPoint to open the `.pptx` and `.ppt` file and save it as a `.pdf`.
 *   This means the `.exe` itself does not contain the PowerPoint conversion engine; it *requires* PowerPoint to be present on the system.

 ## Running from Source (for Developers)